Moorooka Homeless Link,

 We cannot turn back to the brutality of people struggling to survive on the old Newstart rate of $40 a day.

 Forcing people to live below the poverty line does not help people into jobs; instead, it acts as a barrier to employment and participation.
 We have witnessed new animation highlighting how the old Newstart payment of just $38.99 per day was insufficient to meet necessary living costs.
 Inadequate indexation has meant that expenses and allowances have fallen behind wages growth and the costs of essential services.
-Moorooka Homeless Link, in partnership with (Monic Social Enterprise), also supports establishing an independent payments review commission or tribunal to regularly assess the adequacy of all social security payments (including pensions, allowances, family payments, and supplements) and indexation arrangements.
+Moorooka Homeless Link, in partnership with (Second bite and Coles ), also supports establishing an independent payments review commission or tribunal to regularly assess the adequacy of all social security payments (including pensions, allowances, family payments, and supplements) and indexation arrangements.
 Currently, there is no regular independent assessment of the adequacy of income support payments.

 Compliance Activities and Compulsory Income Management